Quick Answer

 Use in-app micro-surveys when the goal is product-friction signal close to the work; use a broad pulse cycle when the goal is rebuilding a trust baseline.
 In this shortlist, that maps to a Qualaroo-style in-app lane versus simpler pulse options such as Jotform or SurveyMonkey.
 Run a live desktop and mobile submission test, then inspect timestamps, free text, hidden fields, and other metadata that could identify someone in a small team.

 If scrutiny is high, require documented GDPR handling and a signed-off privacy notice before you send invites.
-GDPR is explicitly shown as a comparison criterion in the provided whistleblowing material; CCPA is not established in these excerpts.
+GDPR is an explicit comparison criterion in whistleblowing tool evaluations; confirm CCPA coverage directly with your vendor.
 Your launch pack should clearly state who can view reports, what data is retained, and what admins can see in exports.

 Pick the tool that moves feedback into action with the least manual handoff.
 The provided material supports workflow-triggered follow-up and links case tracking plus visible follow-up to trust and participation.
 In demos, run one end-to-end test: submit feedback, route ownership, assign action, and close the case without exposing identity clues.